alibaba/smart-vscode-extension/README.md

 | Install               | Install the extension named "python"            |

 ## Documentation
-[Documentation] provides the comprehensive information on the supported tasks and how to develop SmartVscode.
+[Documentation](https://alibaba.github.io/smart-vscode-extension) provides the comprehensive information on how to develop SmartVscode.
 You can refer to these documentations for an improved experience with SmartVscode.

 ## License
 SmartVscode is released under Apache License 2.0.